Bartus Trew Providence Preservation Fund: Guidelines & Eligibility

 Approximately $80,000 is available annually for awards.
 Grant applications in the range of $5,000 - $25,000 will be accepted.

 The review process is generally completed within eight weeks of the application deadline, and applicants are notified via email once the review process is complete.

-Only Forum or Main Street level members of the National Trust are eligible to apply for funding from the Bartus Trew Providence Trust Preservation Fund grant program.
+Only Organizational Level Forum members or National Main Street Network members of the National Trust are eligible to apply for funding from the Bartus Trew Providence Trust Preservation Fund grant program.
 To learn more about Forum and to join today, visit our website.

 Public agencies, 501(c)(3), and other nonprofit organizations are eligible.

 No more than three grants will be awarded in any two-year period to a single grantee.
 Only one grant will be awarded per organization in any grant round.
 Only one grant will be awarded for a particular project phase.
 Applicants that have received previous National Trust financial assistance are eligible provided that all grant requirements are current.

 Applicants must be capable of matching the grant amount dollar-for-dollar.
 A cash match is required for at least 50% of the funds awarded and can come from private or public sources, or from income earned from registration fees or fundraising activities.
 Donated materials and services are eligible only up to 50% of the total match.
 Other funding from the National Trust may not be used to match a Trew Providence Preservation Fund grant.